Squeezing Enhancement in Lossy Multi-Path Atom Interferometers: Results

 \subsection{Input-Output Relations for Polarization Vector and Covariance Matrix}

-The primary outcome of this section is an input-output relation that connects the polarization vectors and covariance matrices of the pseudospins $\hat{J}$ (input) and $\hat{S}$ (output).
+The main result of this section is an input-output relation that connects the polarization vectors and covariance matrices of the pseudospins $\hat{J}$ -- defined in Eq.~\eqref{eq:Jdef} for the input -- and $\hat{S}$ -- defined Eq.~\eqref{eq:Sdef} for the output.
 While the derivation involves some algebraic steps, which are detailed in Appendix~\ref{App1}, the resulting input-output relation is surprisingly simple in its final form,